Moonlight-Protocol/provider-platform/docs/database-schema.md

 A user can have multiple accounts.
 Each account is associated with a single user through the `user_id` foreign key.
 This allows users to manage multiple accounts for different purposes (e.g., OPEX accounts for operations, USER accounts for regular use).

-### User → Sessions (1:N)
+### Account → Sessions (1:N)

-A user can have multiple active sessions simultaneously.
-Each session is tied to a specific user and contains a JWT token for authentication.
+An account can have multiple active sessions simultaneously.
+Each session is tied to a specific account and contains a JWT token for authentication.
 Sessions can be active or inactive, allowing for session management and revocation.

-### User → Challenges (1:N)
+### Account → Challenges (1:N)

-A user can have multiple authentication challenges.
-Challenges are used for verifying user identity and have a time-to-live (TTL) for security purposes.
+An account can have multiple authentication challenges.
+Challenges are used for verifying account identity and have a time-to-live (TTL) for security purposes.
 Each challenge can be in a verified or unverified state.
+Challenges include transaction hash (`tx_hash`) and transaction XDR (`tx_xdr`) for blockchain verification.

 ### Account → UTXOs (1:N)